edgedb/edgedb/docs/guides/quickstart.rst

 .. note::

-    Each EdgeDB instance can contain multiple databases!
+    Each EdgeDB *instance* can contain multiple *databases*.
 When an instance is created, an initial database called ``edgedb`` is automatically created.
-    This is the instance against which all CLI commands are executed by default.
+    This is the instance against which all queries and commands are executed by default.

-    To use a non-default database, first create it with ``edgedb create-database my-database``.
+    To use a non-default database, first create it with ``edgedb database create my_database``.
 Then use the ``-d`` flag to tell the CLI which instance to run against:

     .. code-block:: bash

-        $ edgedb -d my-database migrate
+        $ edgedb -d my_database migrate

 Let's make sure that worked.
-Run ``edgedb list-object-types`` to re-open the REPL.
-Then run the special ``\lt`` command to list all object types.
+Run ``edgedb list types`` to view all currently-defined object types.

 .. code-block::

-    $ edgedb
+    $ edgedb list types
-    edgedb> \lt
     ┌─────────────────┬──────────────────────────────┐
     │      Name       │          Extending           │
     ├─────────────────┼──────────────────────────────┤